rexlManu/FairyChat/README.md

   across servers with Redis.
 - **Fully Paper Compatible**: FairyChat is fully compatible with Paper, and is optimized to provide the best performance.
+- **Cooldown for Chat**: Prevent spamming by adding a cooldown to chat messages with a configurable threshold.
+- **Reloadable Configuration**: All configuration changes can be reloaded without restarting the server.
+- **Mentions**: Mention other players in chat with ease using the `@` symbol.
+Get notified with a sound when you are mentioned.
+- **Ignore Players**: Ignore players you don't want to see messages from.
+- **Chat clear**: Clear the chat with a single command in multiple servers at once.

 ## Documentation